 - Water resource planning: Water supply systems; drought risk assessment; reservoir operation

-CIVL2310 Fluid Mechanics; CIVL3330 Hydrology; CIVL2050 Engineering Computations and Probability - or equivalent.
+Content covered in courses CIVL2310 Fluid Mechanics; CIVL4330 Hydrology; CIVL2040 Engineering Probabilities and CIVL2060 Numerical Probabilities (previously CIVL2050) - or equivalent.

 * This assessment has a compulsory requirement.